Rethinking the notion of oracle: A prequel to Lawvere-Tierney topologies for computability theorists: Oracles on multi-represented spaces

 Then, we say that $p$ is $\theta$-realizable if $p$ has a computable $\theta$-realizer, i.e., $p^\theta\cap N\not=\emptyset$.
 This is exactly the same as the definition in Lee-van Oosten \cite{LvO}, but considering the meaning of $\theta^\Game(e\mid z)\subseteq p$ mentioned above, it is persuasive that this is a very natural definition as a realizability relative to the oracle $\theta$.

 As we saw in Section \ref{sec:universal-bimap}, if $j$ is the Lawvere-Tierney topology corresponding to $\theta^\Game$, then

-holds, so the $j$-transformation corresponding to Lee-van Oosten's $\theta$-realizability can be written as follows:
+holds, so the $j$-transformation $(-)_j$ corresponding to Lee-van Oosten's $\theta$-realizability can be written as follows:

-On the other hand, a superficially different definition of realizability relative to oracle has been used in Kihara \cite{Kih20}.
-The origin of the definition is Lifschitz realizability (see \cite[Section 4.4]{vOBook}), which can be thought of as realizability relative to the multivalued oracle ${\tt LLPO}$ (the lessor limited principle of omniscience).
-Generalizing it to any multivalued oracle yields the definition in \cite{Kih20}.
-This definition, expressed in terms of the corresponding Lawvere-Tierney topology, is given as follows:
+On the other hand, generalized Lifschitz realizability in \cite{Kih20}, expressed in terms of the corresponding Lawvere-Tierney topology, is given as follows:

 That a generalization of Lifschitz realizability would result in such a definition is also pointed out in Rathjen-Swan \cite{RaSw20}.
 Either way, they are known to behave very well, the latter being the G\"odel-Gentzen-style $j$-translation and the former closer to the Kuroda-style $j$-translation; see \cite{vdB18}.
-Realizability relative to any m.m.~map oracle based on the latter can also be easily defined via the equivalence (\ref{equ:corresp-LT-bimap}).
+Realizability relative to any extended predicate oracle based on the latter can also be easily defined via the equivalence (\ref{equ:corresp-LT-bimap}).

 Some of the many advantages of treating $j$-translation as realizability relative to oracle are that oracles are far easier to make concrete examples of than logical operations, and also allow the use of ideas and techniques from computability theory.
+One trivial example is hyperarithmetical realizability (and its relatives), but another, slightly more nontrivial examples are realizability relative to multimaps (i.e., Turing-Weihrauch oracles), which are useful for separating various nonconstructive principles in constructive reverse mathematics \cite{Kih20}.

+Indeed, the author's goal in \cite{Kih20} was to solve a problem of separating the strengths of specific nonconstructive principles in constructive reverse mathematics presented by Ishihara-Nemoto (a problem of separating some principles that are equivalent under the countable choice in the absence of the countable choice), which was actually accomplished using the idea mentioned above.
+In this sense, our work is not just an abstract theory, but has concrete applications.

-And one of the benefits of generalizing realizability to any m.m.~map oracle (not just multivalued oracle) is that it can handle realizability that cannot be expressed in the framework of a multivalued oracle, such as random realizability.
-For example, the oracle ${\tt ProbError}_\ep$ introduced in Kihara \cite{Kih21}, which corresponds to probabilistic computation, is an m.m.~map but not a multivalued oracle.
+And one of the benefits of generalizing realizability to any extended predicate oracle (not just multivalued oracle) is that it can handle realizability that cannot be expressed in the framework of a multivalued oracle, such as random realizability.
+For example, the oracle ${\tt ProbError}_\ep$ introduced in Kihara \cite{Kih21}, which corresponds to probabilistic computation, is an extended predicate but not a multivalued oracle.
 One of the notions of random realizability has also been introduced in Carl et al.~\cite{CGP21}.
 The exact connection between this and ${\tt ProbError}_\ep$-realizability is not clear, since Carl et al.'s random realizability has a slightly convoluted form, but they seem to be deeply related.

 \begin{question} Find out the exact relationship between ${\tt ProbError}_\ep$-realizability and Carl et al.'s random realizability. \end{question}